andrew-nemtsev/Xamarin.Android-ImageSweep/README.md

 Works with all versions of Android.

 ##How It Works
-At a high level, the script scans each file and does a search for 'R.drawable.' or "@drawable/".
+At a high level, the script scans each *.cs , *.xml , *.axml file and does a search for 'Resource.Drawable.' or "@drawable/".
 Afterwards it checks each resource inside of drawable folders to see if it was referenced anywhere.

-## How Well Does it Work
-In the 'Canvas for Android' project, we were able to cut about 46% off the raw apk size and 26% off the installed app size.
-It works best as a supplement to ProGuard.

 ##Warnings!
 * This script only works for top-level projects that aren't referenced from other projects.